 How do I access my health records?

-If you want to see your health records, you should contact Heather Warden Assistant manager, in the first instance to arrange a date and time to come in and read them.
+If you want to see your health records, you should contact Anita Summerfield, in the first instance to arrange a date and time to come in and read them.

 You do not have to give a reason for wanting to see your records.

 As well as having a copy of your health records, the surgery will also have a summary of any hospital tests, or treatment, that you have had.

 Any hospitals where you have had treatment, or tests, will also hold records.

 To see your hospital health records, you will have to contact the Hospital Trust where you were seen / received treatment.

 Under the Data Protection Act 2018 (Fees and Miscellaneous Provisions) Regulations 2001 there is no cost for providing a copy of the medical records under a subject access request (SAR).

 If the request is for a medical report to be created, or for interpretation of information within a medical report/record, this will fall under the Access to Medical Report Act (AMRA) - as these both require new data to be created, which is out with the scope of the GDPR and Subject Access Requests.
 In these cases, a fee can be charged.

 Your health records are confidential, and members of your family are not allowed to see them, unless you give them written permission, or they have ‘Power of Attorney’.